-The very first item in Ruth Ewan’s exhibition at the Camden Arts Centre was missing when I visited on the Sunday after it opened.
+The very first item in Ruth Ewan’s exhibition at the Camden Arts Centre is missing when I visit on the Sunday after it opened.
 In Back to the Fields, Ewan has represented the French Republican calendar by placing the object each day is named after in the main gallery.
-When I asked the attendant where the grape for the first day of Vendémiaire was, she explained that the fresh items in the display need to be replaced regularly and that no one had had a chance to go to the shops yet.
-Making the shopping list longer, the aubergine and tomato for the 26th and 28th days of the month were also missing, as were most of the other fruit and vegetables required for the show.
+When I ask the attendant where the grape for the first day of Vendémiaire was, she explains that the fresh items in the display need to be replaced regularly and that no one has had a chance to go to the shops yet.
+Making the shopping list longer, the aubergine and tomato for the 26th and 28th days of the month are also missing, as are most of the other fruit and vegetables required for the show.

 Ruth Ewan has been making exhibitions about revolutionary moments and grass-roots political movements for nearly a decade.
 She has produced recordings of 16th-century protest songs against land enclosure (The Rebel’s Complaint, 2006) and scripted lessons from early 20th-century socialist Sunday schools into theatre (A Child’s Catechism, 2009).
 Back to the Fields is Ewan’s second work about the French revolution.
 At the Folkestone Triennial in 2011, she placed 10 decimal clocks around the town in an installation called We Could Have Been Anything That We Wanted To Be.
 One of these clocks hangs in the entrance to the current exhibition.